tjkimcloud/portfolio/README.md

 # TJ Kim

-Former restaurant operator turned software engineer.
-I spent years running the business side of hospitality — scheduling, people management, the whole operation — before teaching myself to build the tools I always wished existed.

-Everything I build is production-deployed, architecture-first, and designed to handle real problems for real users.
+I went from running a restaurant to driving growth at SaaS companies to building cloud and AI systems.
+Not aspiring — already shipping.
+Everything I build is production-deployed, architecture-first, and designed to solve real problems for real users.

 ---